 Students will be able to develop a systematic search strategy to find material on a given topic, using Mathematical word processing and evaluation of material, referencing conventions.

-Linear Regression and Robustness - 15 credits
+Linear Regression, Robustness and Smoothing - 20 credits